mgoral/j4-dmenu-desktop/README.md

         Display binary name after each entry (off by default) --term=<command>
-        Sets the terminal emulator used to start terminal apps --help
+        Sets the terminal emulator used to start terminal apps --add-paths=<PATH1:PATH2...>
+        Colon separated list of aditional directories to be included in search path
+    --help
         Display this help message